What is MEDDICC?

-After raising my close rate to over 90%, MEDDIC proved itself as a winning methodology.
+After raising my close rate to over 90%, MEDDICC proved itself as a winning methodology.

-You can easily follow your MEDDIC sales process directly on Salesforce to manage all your opportunities – without having to rely on Word docs and spreadsheets.
+You can easily follow your MEDDICC sales process directly on Salesforce to manage all your opportunities – without having to rely on Word docs and spreadsheets.

-Designed specifically for the B2B complex sale, iSEEit is the first Opportunity Management Tool to have MEDDIC right out of the box.
+Designed specifically for the B2B complex sale, iSEEit is the first Opportunity Management Tool to have MEDDICC right out of the box.